puppetlabs/puppetlabs-peadm/documentation/backup_restore.md

      1. Start the puppetdb service on the compilers.
      1. Restart the puppetserver service on the compilers.

-1. Perform a `recovery-db` restore of your primary database server using the backup.
+1. Perform a `recovery-db` restore of your database server, specifying the backup file that you want to use.
 For example:
    ```
     bolt plan run peadm::restore --targets my.primary.vm input_file="/tmp/my_backup.tar.gz" restore_type=recovery-db
    ```